roboscienceorg/book/source/ROS/ROSCommunication.rst

     sudo apt-get install python-rosinstall

-As mentioned above the basic form of ROS communication is the Publish-Subscribe mechanism.
+As mentioned above the basic form of ROS communication is the :index:`Publish-Subscribe` mechanism.
 To see this in action, you need to do three
 things: (1) get ROS running, (2) run a subscriber, (3) run a publisher.
 Step (1) is easy, bring up a terminal window [2]_ and type: